Horns or No Horns?

 2. INJURY: Horns hurt when they are rammed into you or other animals.
 Goats can have fights with the horns or even accidental contact with each other.

 4. CHALLANGES: Horned goats are harder to work with.
-When milking, feeding or moving to a new area the goat can be hard to manage when they can hit you with their horns.
+When milking, feeding or moving to a new area the goat can be hard to manage when they can knock you with their horns.
 Even when it is not on purpose.
 One of mine, Zarah, ran out the gate by the pig area and went straight for the pig corn.
 This is a no no so I went running after her.
 As I was leashing her to bring her back into the coral area she lifted her head and hit me on the chin.
 This was a total accident but injuries can still occur.

-As you see above their are more pro’s to disbudding than keeping the horns.
+You may decide if there are more pro’s to disbudding than keeping the horns.
 This was hard for me and I chose to still keep the horns because of ethical reasons.
 I understand both decisions and you have to make your own decision for your own home and land.

-(Removing Horns) aka Disbudding: THIS IS DONE IN THE FIRST TWO WEEKS OF A KIDS LIFE.
 From age 4-14 days.
 Disbudding is done to prevent the risks that can occur when having horns.
 The horn buds on kids during the first few weeks of life are cauterized.
 This can cause pain, stress and infection if not done correctly.
 After two weeks, horns on a kid will fuse to the frontal sinus, making it difficult to remove and harder than disbudding.
 If you wait until after the first two weeks this procedure is called dehorning.
 Disbudding is done with a hot iron or disbudding paste.
 (I have read that the paste burns very bad for a long time and not humane although I am not a vet and have never used the paste.)

 Dehorning.
 Dehorning is when you remove horns after they have fused to the front sinus of the animal.
 (Anytime after two weeks of age.
 Dehorning at later ages may have negative effects on the animal’s performance due to the associated stress and trauma.
 Methods for disbudding and the process of restraining younger animals are also typically easier compared with restraining and dehorning older animals.